X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 **Description:** This function shows a given sprite (.A) at a certain position or hides it.
 The position is passed in r0 and r1.
 If the x position is negative (>$8000), the sprite will be hidden.

+**Note**: This routine only supports setting the position for sprite numbers 0-31.

 ---

 ### Framebuffer